duckupus/ctf-writeups/Reverse/Time Travel/README.md

 tt.exe: PE32+ executable (console) x86-64, for MS Windows
 ```
 We can see here that this is a windows executable file. \
 Now, lets actually reverse this program, and see what it does.
-The tool that I'll be using is Ghdira. \
+The tool that I'll be using is Ghidra. \
 In the main function of the program, there seems to be a lot of things happening.
 However, this part caught my eye
 ```c
   tVar1 = time((time_t *)0x0);